sylvaticus/BetaML.jl/docs/paper/revision/reviewer1_r1_reply.md

 networks] is not supported "
 ```
 While tools for automatic sampling and cross-validation may be in scope with BetaML, I believe that the added value for pipeling in a language like Julia is not so strong like it is for other programming languages.
-In R and Python for example loops are slow, and it definitely helps having a fast library implementing them in the workload.
+In R and Python for example loops are slow, and it definitely helps having a fast library implementing for example hyper-parameters tuning.
 Julia is instead highly expressive and has fast loops at the same time.
 The computational and convenience benefits to use a specific framework to build a chain of models or tune the hyper-parameters balance again the flexibility and easiness of using just the "core" Julia functionalities to do the same, so that the advantage is partially shaded and depends from the situation.

 ```